linhduongtuan/DTU-typst-presentation/Readme.md

 - If you are interested in using Typst to compose your thesis, I can recommend my thesis template from my previous repository, called [BKHN-Thesis_template_typst](https://github.com/linhduongtuan/BKHN-Thesis_template_typst).

-- This is a presentation template for Typst that can be used for presentations related to Duy Tan University.
-It has a simple and clean design that uses the university's official colors.
+- I imagine that Duy Tan University has guidelines and regulations for composing presentation slides.
+So I created this template based on my imagination, which may not be reality.
+However, this tutorial should help someone modify it for their own tasks, or at least it should serve as learning materials for Typst, and for the Rust language furthermore.

 # License